amrish1222/beginner_tutorials/README.md

 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/amrish1222/beginner_tutorials.git)

 # Overview
- This ROS tutorial covers how to write a [publisher and subscriber](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29) node in C++.
+ This ROS tutorial covers how to
+ - Write a [publisher and subscriber](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29) node in C++.

   Publisher node- Talker

   Subscriber node- Listener

+ - Add a service to the talker node to change the base output string.

+ - Use all five logging levels in the two nodes to output useful information.

+ - Creating a launch file that modifies the talker node by changing the publish frequency.

   Basics concepts-
   - ROS master
   - nodes